Oregon Public Schools

 Many of the Portland area school districts have address locator.
 On some sites you enter a street address and the elementary, middle, and high schools associated with this address will be displayed.
-Other districts will display a map of the district showing school boundaries, usually in PDF format, and you zoom in on school and/or your residence address.
+Other districts will display a map of the district showing school boundaries and you zoom in on school and/or your residence address.
 The site that works for just about everyone is Portland Maps.